 (debug/arg-stack fiber) Gets all values currently on the fiber's argument stack.
 Normally, this should be empty unless the fiber signals while pushing arguments to make a function call.
 Returns a new array.

-(debug/break source byte-offset) Sets a breakpoint with source a key at a given byte offset.
-An offset of 0 is the first byte in a file.
+(debug/break source byte-offset) Sets a breakpoint with source a key at a given line and column.
 Will throw an error if the breakpoint location cannot be found.
 For example (debug/break "core.janet" 1000) wil set a breakpoint at the 1000th byte of the file core.janet.

 (debug/fbreak fun &opt pc) Set a breakpoint in a given function. pc is an optional offset, which is in bytecode instructions. fun is a function value.
 Will throw an error if the offset is too large or negative.